- With feet flat beneath bar squat down and grasp bar with

 shoulders back at top of lift if rounded.
 Return weights to floor

-by bending hips back while allowing knees to bend forward,
+by bending hips back while allowing knees to bend forward, keeping

-straight.
+back straight.
 Knees should point same direction as feet throughout

 movement.
 Keep bar close to body to improve mechanical leverage.

-other hand holding with underhand grip.
+hand holding with underhand grip.

 - In powerlifting, do not squat down too deep and keep shoulder

 joint slightly behind bar for optimal leverage and mechanics

 (think 'teeter toter').
 Upper body will move back as weight is